velvetkevorkian/preact-ssr/tutorial.md

 export default List
 ```

 You should now have a functional Preact application that still does as much of its work up-front on the server as possible.
-Again, if you're having issues, try [comparing against the example repo at this point](https://github.com/velvetkevorkian/preact-ssr/commit/172be9630f3c9c01933e8784bc84102e04c3b5c1).
+Again, if you're having issues, try [comparing against the example repo](https://github.com/velvetkevorkian/preact-ssr/commit/172be9630f3c9c01933e8784bc84102e04c3b5c1).
 Hopefully that is a useful starting point -- there's still a lot of low-hanging fruit that we could build into this, but I'll save that for a future tutorial.

 If you have feedback or suggestions, then hit me up [on Twitter](https://twitter.com/k_macquarrie) or [open an issue on the repo](https://github.com/velvetkevorkian/preact-ssr/issues).